The visit

 The Independent Board of Museums and Centres (OAMC) of the Tenerife Island Council offers a guided tour of a section of one of the largest lava tubes in the world, complete with explanations of other geological phenomena and interesting ethnographic features.

 The experience transforms the visitors into direct observers of a live documentary that unfolds in an actual volcanic setting.
-The route begins at the Visitor Centre, in the Icod de los Vinos Town Hall, where you can watch a series of information modules that provide an introduction to the tour.
+The route begins at the Visitor Centre, in the Icod de los Vinos, where you can watch a series of information modules that provide an introduction to the tour.
 Then the centre will transport you the short distance to the start of the walking tour.

 The tour continues across a field of lava, the same lava from which the lava tube complex was formed, and then an ancient byway leads upwards to the entrance of the cave.
 The way back leads down another path that passes through threshing floors and the ruins of ancient farming vestiges, which give you a glimpse of the ethnographic wealth of the area while enjoying the beauty of its landscapes.